>

 Orioles …

 The Costa's hummingbird is one of our smallest hummingbirds.
-It is here in So.
-Calif. through most all seasons and a real delight to see.
+These high desert hummingbirds are here in So.
+Calif. through almost all seasons and are …

 Hummingbird feeders and Orioles!